zolutal/zolutal.github.io/_posts/2025-10-07-securinets-sukunahikona.md

 server/snapshot_blob.bin
 ```

-The most interesting things here is the "d8" binary which is used to run a debug version of v8 called "d8" that lets us access a JavaScript REPL and run JS files.
+The most interesting thing here is the "d8" binary which is used to run a debug version of v8 called "d8" that lets us access a JavaScript REPL and run JS files.
 This d8 binary is what the patch file provided with the challenge is applied to and what we need to exploit.

 The patch file is a little long just because I think somethine went wrong when the author created it so the diff kind of repeats itself.
 But when we look at it the first change we see is this: